 But is has also been used as traditional medicine for centuries.

 Benefits of Rosemary Tea: Rosemary tea contains anti-inflammatory and antioxidant compounds that can help fight free radicals that cause disease.
-These include disease such as hypertension and diabetes.
+These include disease such as upper respiratory infections, and diabetes.

 Scientific Name: Salvia rosmarinus.